-While both parties want a favorable conclusion from their transactions, having a solid contract that explains the terms of your contract with your customer is one of the greatest methods to defend your business in the event of a dispute.
-A freelance contract is an important aspect of starting and sustaining a company.
-You risk losing your clients’ trust and business if you don’t have it.
+Even though both parties aim for a satisfactory outcome from their dealings, having a robust contract that outlines the terms of your agreement with your client is one of the most effective ways to protect your business in case of a conflict.
+A freelance contract is a critical element of launching and maintaining a business, and not having one may jeopardize your clients’ trust and patronage.

 Start your freelancing career with Refrens and get expert advice on what to provide the client in a freelancer contract!